golang/website/_content/doc/security/fips140.md

 Public API packages such as `crypto/ecdsa` and `crypto/rand` transparently use the Go Cryptographic Module to implement FIPS 140-3 algorithms.

-Go Cryptographic Module version v1.0.0 is currently under test with a CMVP-accredited laboratory.

 ## FIPS 140-3 mode